fabianmebus/marvel-characters/README.md

 # Marvel Characters

-> With this simple app you get information about Marvel characters and it serves for me as an experience in learning the main concepts behind Vue.js.
+> With this simple app you get information about Marvel characters, sign in with your Google account and save your favorite characters.
+The app serves for me as an experience in learning the main concepts behind Vue.js and Firebase.

-Have a look at: https://fabianmebus.github.io/marvel-characters/
+Have a look at: https://marvel-characters-273a5.firebaseapp.com/

 ## Build Setup